nicholaskim6/reddit-ticker-scraper/README.md

 # Basic Functionality
 Given a time window and subreddit, collects data on all stock ticker mentions <br>
- -Fields:
+ -Fields:<br>
-   -"Titles" - number of thread titles a given ticker appeared in -"Score" - cumulative upvotes for all threads where a given ticker appeared in the title -"Comments" - cumulative number of comments for all threads where a given ticker appeared in the title Two main modes: "general" and "bucketed"
+   -"Titles" - number of thread titles a given ticker appeared in<br>
+   -"Score" - cumulative upvotes for all threads where a given ticker appeared in the title<br>
+   -"Comments" - cumulative number of comments for all threads where a given ticker appeared in the title<br>
+Two main modes: "general" and "bucketed"<br>
- -general: returns data for each ticker summarizing the entire time window
+ -general: returns data for each ticker summarizing the entire time window<br>
- -bucketed: returns data in buckets of a desired time length. (outputs three separate csvs for titles, scores, comments) Comment Scraping:
+ -bucketed: returns data in buckets of a desired time length. (outputs three separate csvs for titles, scores, comments)<br>
+Comment Scraping:<br>
-  -separate "comment module" for scraping comment text from a given url and summarizing data
+  -separate "comment module" for scraping comment text from a given url and summarizing data<br>

 -"query" input allows filtering at the API level, which can improve runtime dramatically.
-Common use-case is if interested only in a particular ticker.
+Common use-case is if interested only in a particular ticker.<br>

 # How to use
--Use manually from the main of "pushcraft_scraper.py" -input desired fields
+-Use manually from the main of "pushcraft_scraper.py"<br>
+-input desired fields<br>
-  -leave "query" as an empty string if no filtering is desired -leave bucketDuration as "None" if no bucketing is desired -"main()" function returns the summary data and also automatically writes them to csvs -"comment_module()" currently is run separately from the main() function
+  -leave "query" as an empty string if no filtering is desired<br>
+  -leave bucketDuration as "None" if no bucketing is desired<br>
+-"main()" function returns the summary data and also automatically writes them to csvs<br>
+-"comment_module()" currently is run separately from the main() function<br>

--If wanting to aggregate data from multiple subreddits:
+-If wanting to aggregate data from multiple subreddits:<br>
-  -make a list of your subreddits
+  -make a list of your subreddits<br>
-  -loop through and run main(), saving each output -sort the outputs by ticker
+  -loop through and run main(), saving each output<br>
+  -sort the outputs by ticker<br>
-  -combine all the dataframes
+  -combine all the dataframes<br>

- -To integrate comment scraping:
+ -To integrate comment scraping:<br>
-  -access the raw submission files in the "data" folder -loop through the desired submissions and call the comment_module() on each url field
+  -access the raw submission files in the "data" folder<br>
+  -loop through the desired submissions and call the comment_module() on each url field<br>

 # Other